MULAKAVISHNUVARDHANREDDY/ANDROID/Android.md

 # **Android OS**
 ### 1.What is Android OS?

-	Android is an open-source operating system based on the Linux kernel, designed primarily for touchscreen mobile devices like smartphones and tablets.Developed by Google and maintained via the Android Open Source Project (AOSP).
+	- Android is an open-source operating system based on the Linux kernel.
+ 	- Designed primarily for touchscreen mobile devices like smartphones and tablets.
+ 	- Developed by Google and maintained via the Android Open Source Project (AOSP).
- 	It powers billions of devices worldwide, including wearables, smart TVs, and cars.
+ 	- It powers billions of devices worldwide, including wearables, smart TVs, and cars.
 		1.First commercial release: Android 1.0 (2008)
 		2.Current version: Android 14 (API 34).